ben0x539/eve-igb-explo/README.md

 have spawned since your last visit.

 The displayed entries are automatically filtered for the current solar system and timestamps no older than 72 hours.
+Note that signature IDs change with downtime, so entries more recent than the last downtime are highlighted.

 Future direction
 ----------------